 In classic table-side spinach salad, hot bacon dressing wilts and sliced hard-boiled eggs garnish.
 This vegetarian turn of wilted spinach salad is just as impressive.
 For vegans, omit the cheese garnish.

-Ranui Gardens CSA is currently serving up spinach that has large green partly crinkled, partly smooth leaves.
+Our Ranui Gardens CSA is currently serving up spinach that has large green crinkled, partly smooth leaves.
 The varietal is named Space—the seed that’s the final frontier of spinach breeding.
 Really, I read it here.

 If your spinach leaves are large, as with the Space spinach, strip away the tough stems and tear the leaves in half.
 Baby spinach leaves can substitute for larger spinach, though take care to remove the pan from the heat before adding baby leaves, which will wilt in quick seconds.